-The central artery can be treated with an electric current (‘electrodissication’), causing it to dry up.
+In cosmetic clinics, the central artery can be treated with an electric current (‘electrodessication’), causing it to dry up.

 A vascular laser such as the pulsed dye laser or KTP laser can target the blood in the central small artery, causing it to shrink.
 Laser treatment may not be available on the NHS.

-These treatments may hurt a little but do not usually need any local anaesthetic.
-They may leave a small permanent scar like a dent in the skin, which is less common after laser treatment than after electrodissication.
+These treatments may hurt but do not usually need any local anaesthetic.
+They may leave a small permanent scar like a dent in the skin, which is less common after laser treatment than after electrodessication.

 About a third of spider angiomas come back after treatment.

-Cosmetic camouflage can be useful if there are many spider angiomas which are causing embarrassment.
+Cosmetic camouflage can be useful if there are many spider angiomas which are causing cosmetic concern.
 Camouflage is a type of special make-up, which is matched to the colour of the person’s skin and which is water resistant.